davidtheclark/unfinishedToggler/README.md

 });
 ```

 And write some CSS so that the classes that get applied do the things you want done.
-Continuing the example, roughly:
+Continuing the carousel example, above, roughly:

 ```css
 .carousel-content {